GoByeBye/1337C0D3/1299_replace_elements_with_greatest_element_on_right_side/cpp/README.md

 *Solution 1 - Looking back at Python*

-Honestly this one wasn't that bad all things considered,it was mroe a case of how do I do this in C++
+Honestly this one wasn't that bad all things considered, it was more a case of how do I do this in C++

 If you look at the code you can clearly see I took some inspiration from my earlier Python solution.
 Interesting thing about C++ though is that you can rather easily work backwards on an array by reversing the index.